-A Governance Secretariat is required for a permanent role with British Transport Police Authority paying £34,502.89 per annum inclusive of London Allowance.
+A Governance Officer is required for a permanent role with British Transport Police Authority paying £34,502.89 per annum inclusive of London Allowance.

 - Manage the Executive Review Group process including collating and distributing papers, noting and tacking actions